RithikBanerjee/aleph/readme.md

 # Aleph - Music Player

 &emsp;&emsp; Aleph is a python web application based on django framework which has the ability to self-maintain.
 The only thing needed is a server where it can keep all the songs (.mp3 files) and rest it maintains a json file which will order all songs on the basis of rate, genre, album, artist and track name.
-Needes a lot of improvement in terms of UI/UX, adding more features as per trend when taken to production.<br />
+Needes a lot of improvement in terms of UI/UX, adding more features when taken to production.<br />

 ## FAQ